roconnorr/musicthing/README.md

 ### Backend

 `npm run start` to compile and run
 `npm run start:dev` for automatic reloading
+run with `--help` to display CLI options

 ### Frontend